bluesliverx/grails-spring-security-oauth2-provider/README.md

 This plugin is an OAuth2 Provider based on the spring security libraries.
 It is based off of Burt Beckwith's OAuth Provider plugin (never officially released).

 NOTE: This plugin is incomplete still and does not provide full functionality.
 Teh following works and has been at least partially tested:

-* The full flow of logging in with both users and clients using tokens and authorization codes However, the following items have not been tested and may or may not work:
+* The full flow of logging in with both users and clients using tokens and authorization codes

+However, the following items have not been tested and may or may not work:

 * Grant types besides `authorization_code` and `client_credentials`
-* Protected resources via spring OAuth2 protection - this is simply done with the Spring Security core methods as of now
+* Protected resources via Spring OAuth2
+** This is currently done with the Spring Security core methods (ie request maps, annotations, intercept maps)

 ## Setup